EsubalewAmenu/Blockchain-Based-Poultry-Management/README.md

-# Hatchtrack
+# PoultryTrack

-Hatchtrack is a comprehensive poultry management system designed to streamline the operations of hatcheries, breeders, inventory, and human resources.
+PoultryTrack is a comprehensive poultry management system designed to streamline the operations of hatcheries, breeders, inventory, and human resources.
 The project also includes interactive analytics and dashboard functionalities to provide real-time insights and manage chicks and egg tracking processes.

 ## Features